Jean-OIKONOMOU/cute_card_ui/README.md

 After a long hiatus in web development I finally have time to do something !
 This is just my first project I decided to do, to start off slowly, just some simple HTML/CSS :)
+To get myself up to speed I'll turn this website into a PWA, and an installable Chrome website, though.